Internet-Draft Payment Intent Charge April 2026

 8.2.
 Recipient Verification

 Clients SHOULD verify the payment recipient when possible.
-For methods that support recipient verification (e.g., known merchant addresses), clients SHOULD warn users about unknown recipients.
+Not all payment methods expose an explicit recipient (e.g., processor-based methods like Stripe route payments internally).
+For methods that do expose a recipient (e.g., blockchain addresses), clients SHOULD warn users about unknown recipients.

 8.3.
 Replay Protection